geomagpy/MARTAS/README.md

         virtualenv ~/env/martas
         source ~/env/martas/bin/activate

 Get some of the critical python dependencies first.
-In case of failures please contact the development team for working versions of the specific packages and their dependencies.
+It is strongly recommended to select versions with already existing pre-compiled wheels, especially for low-power systems like the Zero W. In case of failures please contact the development team for working versions of the specific packages and their dependencies.
 Typically problems are related to sub-dependencies of numpy, matplotlib and scipy.
 The following recommendation is valid for bookworm with python 3.11, which might fail because of the matplotlib dependency *contourpy*.
 So lets choose a working version first:

+        # pillow requirements (matplotlib)
+        sudo apt-get install libjpeg-dev zlib1g-dev
+        sudo apt-get install libopenblas-dev

         pip install numpy==1.26.4
         pip install contourpy==1.0.7
+        pip install --extra-index-url=https://www.piwheels.org/simple Pillow
         pip install matplotlib==3.6.3
         #####pip install pywavelet==1.8.0####
         pip install PyWavelets==1.8.0
         pip install cryptography==38.0.4
-        pip install geomagpy

-In case you get problems related to llvmlite or numba (observed in raspbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect KI and activity analysis, which usually is not done on pMARTAS).
+32 bit ARM systems like the raspberry Zero W are not supported by llvmlite.
+For those systems a minimal package of geomagpy is required and can be obtained here (link).
+In any case of other problems related to llvmlite or numba (observed in raspbian bookworm with python 3.11.2), please contact the development team for a minimal version of geomagpy without emd support (please note: this will affect AI and activity analysis, which usually is not done on pMARTAS).

-Alternatively, you might also try:
+Alternatively, on 64bit systems, you might also try:

         sudo apt install llvm-14
         LLVM_CONFIG=/usr/bin/llvm-config-14
         pip install numba==0.59.1

+Then install

+        pip install geomagpy

 Then install all other modules and their dependencies